 - Medication – Your doctor may prescribe you Misoprostol or Cytotec, which induce a miscarriage.
 It can be taken orally or inserted into the vagina.
 You would experience bleeding within 2-3 days.
 Bear in mind that the medicines may also cause nausea, diarrhoea or abdominal cramps.

 - Dilation and Curettage (D&C) – This is a surgical procedure to clean out the embryonic tissue.
-It is done using anaesthesia.
+It is done using anaesthesia sometimes or under sedation mostly.
 The mouth of the cervix is dilated with a surgical instrument, and the tissue is removed with the help of suction, or it is scrapped out.
 Though there are no complications in this procedure, there might be some problems like perforation of the uterus, haemorrhage or Asherman syndrome.

-- Natural Expulsion of Tissue – It is always recommended that you wait for the miscarriage to happen naturally.
-This may take up to two weeks.
-The benefit of waiting is that there are no chances of complications arising from surgery or medicines.
+- Natural Expulsion of Tissue – You can wait for the miscarriage to happen naturally, but that may also increase your anxiety.
+Also, there are chances that even after waiting, due to retained products, you may need medical intervention.
+Natural expulsion may take up to two weeks.
+The only benefit of waiting is that there are no chances of complications arising from surgery or medicines.